PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 ~~~~~~~~~~

 .. class:: TLSContext

   .. versionadded:: 1.3.0

   This object represents an address and port dnsdist is listening on for DNS over TLS queries.

-.. classmethod:: TLSContext:rotateTicketsKey()
+  .. method:: TLSContext:rotateTicketsKey()

      Replace the current TLS tickets key by a new random one.

-.. classmethod:: TLSContext:loadTicketsKeys(ticketsKeysFile)
+  .. method:: TLSContext:loadTicketsKeys(ticketsKeysFile)

      Load new tickets keys from the selected file, replacing the existing ones.
 These keys should be rotated often and never written to persistent storage to preserve forward secrecy.
 The default is to generate a random key.
 The OpenSSL provider supports several tickets keys to be able to decrypt existing sessions after the rotation, while the GnuTLS provider only supports one key.

     :param str ticketsKeysFile: The path to a file from where TLS tickets keys should be loaded.